quant-ml/quant-ml.github.io/CV.markdown

 ### Geekbrains
 1 year mentoring in python, ML basic and intermediate courses.

-### Moscow State University of Interntinal Relations
+### Moscow State University of International Relations
 Master of Economics, 2002-2008